foomio/AWS-Architect-Examples/README.md

 - Fork the repository.
 - Create a new branch for your contribution.
 - Make your changes and submit a pull request.
-- Be sure to follow the project's coding and documentation standards.

 ## License